xzf0587/mcsmcp2/README.md

 1. Paste your root URL (for instance `something-3000.something.devtunnels.ms` or `something.azurecontainerapps.io`) in the **Host** field
 1. Select **Create connector**

+> [!WARNING]
-    You may see a warning and an error upon creation – it should be resolved soon - but you can ignore it for now.
+> You may see a warning and an error upon creation – it should be resolved soon - but you can ignore it for now.

-1. Close the connector
+11. Close the connector

+**Create an agent and add the MCP server as a tool**

 1. Go to https://copilotstudio.preview.microsoft.com/
 1. Select the environment picker at the top right corner
 1. Select the right environment (the environment with the `Get new features early` toggle switched on)